carlos8f/modeler/README.md

 - `entity` - object - the data to save
 - `options` - object - options to pass to the hooks/engine
-    - `isNew` - boolean - signal to the engine that this is a new record
+    - `isNew` - boolean - signal to the engine that this is a new record (if omitted, modeler will auto-detect newness if the `id` property is undefined)
 - `cb` - function - call the function with `(err)` when done

 ---